pnp/blog/content/post/how-to-deploy-pnp-modern-search-web-parts-v4.md

 [HERE](https://github.com/microsoft-search/pnp-modern-search/releases/).

-You\'ll see there are two major versions: v3 and v4.
+You'll see there are two major versions: v3 and v4.
 Important notes:

 -   **The v4 version uses a brand new code architecture and replaces the